Chaining Service Bus entities with autoforwarding

 The destination entity must exist at the time the source entity is created.
 If the destination entity does not exist, Service Bus returns an exception when asked to create the source entity.

-You can use auto-forwarding to scale out an individual topic.
+You can use autoforwarding to scale out an individual topic.
 Service Bus limits the number of subscriptions on a given topic to 2,000.
 You can accommodate additional subscriptions by creating second-level topics.
-Note that even if you are not bound by the Service Bus limitation on the number of subscriptions, adding a second level of topics can improve the overall throughput of your topic.
+Even if you are not bound by the Service Bus limitation on the number of subscriptions, adding a second level of topics can improve the overall throughput of your topic.

 If Alice goes on vacation, her personal queue, rather than the ERP topic, fills up.
 In this scenario, because a sales representative has not received any messages, none of the ERP topics ever reach quota.